^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-This article briefly discusses the most frequent symptoms of multiple sclerosis and their pharmacological treatment.
-In patients with multiple sclerosis against a background of fever of any origin, pseudo-exacerbations may occur, which are explained by reversible temperature-dependent changes in the conductivity of demyelinated axons.
-Methylprednisolone should not be prescribed for an untreated infection, as it may be the cause of the increase in symptoms.
-At the advanced stage of the disease, many patients take a combination of several agents to relieve symptoms.
-It is important to remember that the likelihood of side effects (eg, cognitive dysfunction in the use of anticholinergic drugs) increases with the simultaneous use of several drugs, for example, the means for normalizing urination, GABA-ergic antispastic agents, anticonvulsants and tricyclic antidepressants for the treatment of pain and depression.
-Often it is difficult to decide whether new symptoms are caused, such as fatigue or muscle weakness, the effect of drugs or the disease itself.
+This article briefly reviews the most common symptoms of multiple sclerosis and their pharmacological treatment.
+In patients with multiple sclerosis, pseudo-exacerbations may occur against the background of fever of any origin, which are explained by reversible temperature-dependent changes in the conductivity of demyelinated axons.
+Methylprednisolone should not be prescribed for untreated infection, since it may be the cause of an increase in symptoms.
+At the advanced stage of the disease, many patients take a combination of several drugs to relieve symptoms.
+It is important to remember that the likelihood of side effects (for example, cognitive dysfunction with anticholinergics) increases with the simultaneous use of several drugs, for example, agents for normalizing urinary function, GABAergic antispasmodics, anticonvulsants, and tricyclic antidepressants for the treatment of pain and depression.
+It is often difficult to decide whether new symptoms, such as fatigue or muscle weakness, are caused by the drugs or the disease itself.

-Patients with multiple sclerosis may need general medical care, but they may need special devices that compensate for their motor defect (for example, a special table for gynecological examination).
-However, with multiple sclerosis, there are rarely any procedures or medications needed for other diseases contraindicated.
-They are also not contraindicated in general or regional anesthesia, pregnancy, childbirth or immunization.
-Careful studies have not shown an adverse effect of influenza vaccination on the frequency of exacerbations or the rate of progression of the disease.
+Patients with multiple sclerosis may require general medical care, but they may also require special equipment to accommodate their motor impairment (such as a special examination table).
+However, patients with multiple sclerosis rarely have contraindications to procedures or medications needed for other conditions.
+They also do not have contraindications to general or regional anesthesia, pregnancy, childbirth, or immunizations.
+Careful studies have found no adverse effects of influenza vaccination on the frequency of exacerbations or the rate of disease progression.

 Spasticity

-Spasticity arises as a result of the defeat of the central motor neurons and the elimination of their inhibitory effect on the segmental apparatus of the spinal cord, through which the reflex arcs are closed.
-It is usually caused by damage to the descending pyramid tracts.
-The defeat of pyramidal tracts is the most frequent cause of motor disorders in multiple sclerosis.
-It is manifested by the weakness of the limbs, increased muscle tone, muscle spasms in the upper and especially in the lower extremities.
-With moderate spasticity, movements in the joints are difficult.
-Most often, extensor spasms are observed, accompanied by a contraction of the quadriceps femoris and extension of the tibia.
-Flexible spasms with flexion in the knee joint are usually of a painful nature and are especially difficult to treat.
-With a gross violation of movements in the limbs, contractures in the joints can develop.
-Spasticity may worsen with fever, urinary infection, and in some cases in the treatment of INFBET.
+Spasticity occurs as a result of damage to the central motor neurons and the elimination of their inhibitory effect on the segmental apparatus of the spinal cord, through which the reflex arcs are closed.
+It is usually caused by damage to the descending pyramidal tracts.
+Damage to the pyramidal tracts is the most common cause of movement disorders in multiple sclerosis.
+It manifests itself as weakness of the limbs, increased muscle tone, muscle spasms in the upper and especially in the lower limbs.
+With moderate spasticity, joint movements are difficult.
+Most often, extension spasms are observed, accompanied by contraction of the quadriceps muscle of the thigh and extension of the lower leg.
+Flexion spasms with flexion in the knee joint are usually painful and are especially difficult to treat.
+With severe impairment of movement in the limbs, joint contractures may develop.
+Spasticity may increase with fever, urinary infection, and in some cases with treatment with INFbeta.

 Baclofen.
 Baclofen is an analogue of gamma-aminobutyric acid (GABA), which is the main inhibitory neurotransmitter in the spinal cord and brain.
-Baclofen inhibits both monosynaptic and polysynaptic spinal reflexes, and may also have some effect on supraspinal structures.
-His dose mainly limits the depressing effect on the central nervous system, which may manifest drowsiness or confusion.
-The dose of the drug is limited by other side effects, for example, constipation and urinary retention.
-After oral administration, the concentration of the drug in the blood reaches a peak after 2-3 hours, the half-elimination period is 2.5-4 hours.
-70-80% of the drug is excreted unchanged in the urine.
-Treatment begins with a dose of 5-10 mg at night, and then it is gradually increased, switching to a 3-4-fold reception.
+Baclofen inhibits both monosynaptic and polysynaptic spinal reflexes and may also have some effect on supraspinal structures.
+Its dose is mainly limited by the depressant effect on the central nervous system, which may manifest as drowsiness or confusion.
+The dose of the drug is also limited by other side effects, such as constipation and urinary retention.
+After oral administration, the concentration of the drug in the blood reaches a peak in 2-3 hours, the half-elimination period is 2.5-4 hours.
+70-80% of the drug is excreted in the urine unchanged.
+Treatment begins with a dose of 5-10 mg at night, and then it is gradually increased, switching to 3-4-time administration.
 In some cases, the effective dose is 100-120 mg or more.
-In severe cases, when maximum doses administered inside do not bring sufficient effect, it is possible for intrathecal (endolumbic) administration of baclofen using an implanted pump to control the rate of drug delivery.
+In severe cases, when maximum oral doses do not produce sufficient effect, intrathecal (endolumbar) administration of baclofen is possible using an implanted pump, which allows control of the rate of drug delivery.

 Tizanidine.
-Tizanidine is an alpha2-adrenergic receptor agonist, acting mainly on polysynaptic (but not monosynaptic) spinal reflexes.
-After oral administration, the concentration of the drug in the serum reaches a peak after 1.5 hours, and the half-elimination period is 2.5 hours.
-When administered, the bioavailability is 40% (due to the metabolism of the first passage through the liver).
-Although the antihypertensive activity of tizanidine is 10-15 times lower than that of clonipine, it may appear after taking 8 mg of the drug.
-In view of the possible hepatotoxic effect, it is recommended to investigate the level of aminotransferases 1, 3, 6 months after the start of the drug and then at a certain periodicity.
-Tizanidine should be used with caution in elderly people and patients with impaired renal function due to decreased clearance of the drug.
-Treatment begins with 4 mg, in the subsequent dose is increased to 24 mg / day.
+Tizanidine is an alpha2-adrenergic receptor agonist that acts primarily on polysynaptic (but not monosynaptic) spinal reflexes.
+After oral administration, serum concentrations of the drug peak after 1.5 hours, and the half-life is 2.5 hours.
+When taken orally, bioavailability is 40% (due to first-pass metabolism through the liver).
+Although the hypotensive activity of tizanidine is 10-15 times lower than that of clonipine, it can occur after taking 8 mg of the drug.
+Due to the possible hepatotoxic effect, it is recommended to study the aminotransferase level 1, 3, 6 months after the start of treatment and then at regular intervals.
+Tizanidine should be used with caution in the elderly and patients with impaired renal function due to decreased clearance of the drug.
+Treatment begins with 4 mg, subsequently increasing the dose to 24 mg / day.

 Other drugs used to treat spasticity.
-Dantrolene is indicated in patients with sharply expressed spasticity with ineffectiveness of other agents.
+Dantrolene is indicated for patients with severe spasticity when other drugs have failed.
 The possibility of severe liver damage and other side effects limits its use in multiple sclerosis.
-Paroxysmal spasms of the upper and lower extremities may be weakened by the effect of anticonvulsants, including carbamazepine, phenytoin, or valproic acid.
-These drugs can be effective in case of paroxysmal symptoms of a different kind, including pain (for example, trigeminal neuralgia), myoclonia or dysphonia.
-For the treatment of spasticity in multiple sclerosis resort to local intramuscular administration of botulinum toxin.
+Paroxysmal spasms of the upper and lower extremities may be relieved by anticonvulsants, including carbamazepine, phenytoin, or valproic acid.
+These drugs may also be effective for other types of paroxysmal symptoms, including pain (eg, trigeminal neuralgia), myoclonus, or dysphonia.
+Local intramuscular injection of botulinum toxin is also used to treat spasticity in multiple sclerosis.

-Violation of urination is one of the most common symptoms in multiple sclerosis.
-Sometimes a marked violation of urination is noted in cases where the remaining manifestations of the disease are mild.
-Hyperreflective urinary bladder is characterized by a decrease in functional capacity due to disinhibited detrusor cuts.
-In this case, cholinolytic agents that relax the muscle of the bladder, such as oxybutynin, tolteradine or tricyclic antidepressants, such as imipramine or amitriptyline, are effective.
-Oxibutinin hydrochloride is prescribed in a dose of 5-10 mg 2-4 times a day, tolteradine - in a dose of 1-2 mg 2 times a day, tricyclic antidepressants are first used in a dose of 25-50 mg per night, then it is gradually increased to obtain the desired effect .
+Dysfunction of urination is one of the most common symptoms in multiple sclerosis.
+Sometimes severe dysfunction of urination is observed in cases where other manifestations of the disease are mild.
+Hyperreflexive bladder is characterized by a decrease in functional capacity due to uninhibited contractions of the detrusor.
+In this case, anticholinergic agents that relax the bladder muscle are effective, for example, oxybutynin, tolteradine or tricyclic antidepressants such as imipramine or amitriptyline.
+Oxybutynin hydrochloride is prescribed in a dose of 5-10 mg 2-4 times a day, tolteradine - in a dose of 1-2 mg 2 times a day, tricyclic antidepressants are initially used in a dose of 25-50 mg at night, then it is gradually increased until the desired effect is achieved.

-Hyoscyamine sulfate is an alkaloid of belladonna with cholinolytic activity.
-It is prescribed in a dose of 0.125 mg every 4 hours.
-Hyoscyamine is also released in a sustained release dosage form, which is prescribed at 0.375 mg 2 times a day.
+Hyoscyamine sulfate is a belladonna alkaloid with cholinolytic activity.
+It is prescribed at a dose of 0.125 mg every 4 hours.
+Hyoscyamine is also available in a slow-release dosage form, which is prescribed at 0.375 mg 2 times a day.

-An alternative to anticholinergics or an addition to them can be vasopressin, which also helps with rapid urination.
-It is used in the form of nasal spray, which is prescribed once a day - in the evening or in the morning.
-Propanthelin bromide or dicyclomine hydrochloride is also used.
+An alternative or supplement to anticholinergics may be vasopressin, which also helps with frequent urination.
+It is used in the form of a nasal spray, which is prescribed once a day - in the evening or in the morning.
+Propantheline bromide or dicyclomine hydrochloride are also used.

-Violation of the emptying of the bladder can result from weak detrusor cuts or because detrusor cuts occur against the background of a closed external sphincter (detrusor detrusor and external sphincter).
-With detrusor weakness, intermittent catheterization is most effective, preventing the accumulation of a large volume of residual urine, but cholinergic drugs, for example, betanechol, may be useful.
-Antagonists of alpha2-adrenergic receptors (eg, terazosin and phenoxybenzamine), relaxing sphincter, can be used to treat dissonance.
-It is also possible to use clonidine, which is an alpha 2-adrenoreceptor agonist.
+Impaired bladder emptying may result from weak detrusor contractions or from detrusor contractions occurring against the background of a closed external sphincter (detrusor-external sphincter dyssynergia).
+In detrusor weakness, intermittent catheterization is most effective to prevent accumulation of a large volume of residual urine, but cholinergic drugs such as bethanechol may also be useful.
+Alpha2-adrenergic receptor antagonists (eg, terazosin and phenoxybenzamine), which relax the sphincter, can be used to treat dyssynergia.
+Clonidine, an alpha2-adrenergic agonist, may also be used.

 Pain

-Pain sometimes occurs in patients with spinal cord injury.
-Usually it has the same localization as sensitivity disorders and is described by patients as burning, resembling paresthesia or, conversely, as deep.
-To reduce pain apply tricyclic antidepressants and anticonvulsants, including drugs with GABA-yergicheskim action - gabapentin, diazepam or clonazepam.
-Baclofen can also be useful in these cases.
+Pain sometimes occurs in patients with spinal cord damage.
+It is usually localized in the same way as the sensory disturbances and is described by patients as burning, resembling paresthesia, or, conversely, as deep.
+Tricyclic antidepressants and anticonvulsants are used to reduce pain, including drugs with GABA-ergic action - gabapentin, diazepam or clonazepam.
+Baclofen may also be useful in these cases.

 You are reporting a typo in the following text: